I haven't been there before so everything is new.

 One evening I'd start at the Chinatown Heritage Center at Pagoda Street and make your way slowly through Chinatown.
 The Heritage Center is open late, at least until 7PM, and I wouldn't go before 6PM or you'll miss the evening bustle of Chinatown.
 On the way, you'll see the Sri Mariamman Temple, a Hindu temple, and the Jamae Mosque, and Indian Muslim mosque, and the beautiful Buddha Tooth Relic Temple and Museum which is a fantastic Buddhist pagoda/museum.
 Finally, make your way to the Maxwell Road Food Centre for dinner!

-Other than that, I'd say that food and shopping is what Singapore has to offer! over 6 years ago
+Other than that, I'd say that food and shopping is what Singapore has to offer! almost 7 years ago

 I suggest taking the Duck Tours program where you will be taken to a lot of places in Singapore.
 Or if this is out of your budget, check out the stops that they go to.